pepelisto/owlish/README.md

     $ C:\Users\MASTER>cd owlish

-Now that we are in the project directory we create a virtual enviornment for it with the following command
+Now that we are in the project directory we create a virtual environment  for it with the following command

     $ C:\Users\MASTER\owlish>virtualenv venv

-So the virtual enviorment its created, now we activate it with:
+So the virtual environment  its created, now we activate it with:

     $ C:\Users\MASTER\owlish>venv\Scripts\activate

-You can see it worked because of the "(venv)" ate the begining of the line.
+You can see it worked because of the "(venv)" ate the beginning  of the line.
-So now that the repository its in your local virtual enviornment, you need to install the requirements in order to properly run the program with the following command
+So now that the repository its in your local virtual environment, you need to install the requirements in order to properly run the program with the following command

     $(venv) C:\Users\MASTER\owlish>pip install -r requirements.txt

-Ok, so now, a very important step in the project directory we need to create a .env file (with no extension), windows does not allow you to create files with no extensions but you can do this in an IDE, in Pycharm right click on the project folder, new file and set its name to .env, this might be a bit tricky but very important because here we will set al the sensitive variables related to the project taht we dont want no body to have access to, like Secret Key, database access codes and in this case Google Geocoding API KEY. like shown in the image bellow
+Ok, so now, a very important step in the project directory we need to create a .env file (with no extension), windows does not allow you to create files with no extensions but you can do this in an IDE, in Pycharm right click on the project folder, new file and set its name to .env, this might be a bit tricky but very important because here we will set al the sensitive variables related to the project that we don't want nobody to have access to, like Secret Key, database access codes and in this case Google Geocoding API KEY. like shown in the image below

 ![image](https://user-images.githubusercontent.com/54082379/120118144-7a257700-c167-11eb-9bb1-a3cc39d1514f.png)